Home valuation code of conduct

-The Home Valuation Code of Conduct (HVCC or the 'Code') is an American document created jointly by members of Freddie Mac, the Federal Housing Finance Agency (FHFA), and the New York State Attorney General.
+The Home Valuation Code of Conduct (HVCC or the 'Code') is an American document created jointly by members of Freddie Mac and the Federal Housing Finance Agency, along with the New York State Attorney General.

-The document states effective May 1, 2009, Freddie Mac will no longer purchase mortgages from Sellers that do not adopt the Code with respect to single-family mortgages that are delivered to Freddie Mac.
+The document states effective May 1, 2009, Freddie Mac will no longer purchase mortgages from sellers that do not adopt the code with respect to single-family mortgages that are delivered to Freddie Mac.

-Also, effective for single-family mortgages made after May 1, 2009, Freddie Mac Seller/Servicers must represent and warrant that the appraisal report is obtained in a manner consistent with the Code.
+Also, effective for single-family mortgages made after May 1, 2009, Freddie Mac seller/servicers must represent and warrant that the appraisal report is obtained in a manner consistent with the Code.

-Certain types of mortgages are excluded from the Code, including: FHA/VA Mortgages, Section 184 Native American Mortgages, and Section 502 Guaranteed Rural Housing Mortgages.
+Certain types of mortgages are excluded from the Code, including: FHA/VA mortgages, Section 184 Native American mortgages, and section 502 Guaranteed Rural Housing Mortgages.

-The code has not been well accepted by the most experienced Real Estate Appraisers as the code eliminated constructive working relationships with lenders and brokers that had been in place and working well for decades in some instances, therefore forcing appraisers to work for Appraisal Management Companies that generally pay only 75% of the fee that was once paid to the appraisers.

-For clarity, the code was inserted as a portion of a lawsuit filed by (then) NY Attorney General Andrew Cuomo against Federal Government controlled (owned) FNMA and Freddie Mac.
-Even though a small part of the entire suit, the AG's office widely publicized that portion.
-Many who researched the background of the suit came to the same conclusion.
-It appears the then AG Cuomo was under investigation for unaccountable billions of dollars missing from the coiffures at HUD during his time in charge of the Dept. Soon after the widely publicized HVCC, AG Andrew Cuomo announced plans to run for Governor of New York (Again).
-Touting the suit and even more so the HVCC made for the perfect political smoke screen.
-And it worked.
-With highly questionable activity at HUD, and the prior landslide loss running for the New York Governorship, both of which were extensively publicized, Andrew Cuomo won the New York Governorship.